Customs Declaration Service and Making Tax Digital Under Threat

 Concerns over UK.Gov’s Big IT Projects

-HMRC’s flagship programmes such as ‘Making Tax Digital’ and ‘Customs Declaration Service’ along with a list of other IT projects are in danger.
-According to the Annual report presented by the Infrastructure Projects Authority (IPA), the authority highlighted nine government (ICT) projects that are raising doubts on their successful delivery due to the high-risks associated with some of their aspects or areas.
+‘Making Tax Digital’ and ‘Customs Declaration Service’, HMRC’s flagship programmes along with some other IT projects are under threat.
+According to the Annual report by the Infrastructure Projects Authority (IPA), nine government (ICT) projects are raising doubts on their successful delivery due to the high-risks associated with some of their aspects or areas.

 What do you need to know about ‘Making Tax Digital’?

-‘Making Tax Digital’ is one of the game-changing initiatives, introduced by HM Revenue & Customs, to help businesses get their tax right and to help them stay on top of their finances.
-It is aimed at making the tax system more efficient, more reliable, more effective and more simple for businesses that are struggling to get their tax right.
+‘Making Tax Digital’ is one of the game-changing initiatives by HMRC, to help businesses get their tax right.
+Moreover, The design help them stay on top of their finances.
+The aim was to make the tax system more efficient, reliable, and simple for businesses that are struggling to get their tax right.

-According to the programme, businesses generating taxable profits that go above the VAT threshold will be required to use this service in order to store their records digitally and submit their VAT returns through an MTD compliant software.
-If you think MTD is applicable to you and you are not sure what to do, speaking to a VAT accountant will help.
+According to the programme, businesses generating taxable profits that go above the VAT threshold will have to use this service in order to store their records digitally.
+Not just that they can use it to submit their VAT returns through an MTD compliant software.
+If you still unsure of the process of MTD, speaking to a VAT accountant will help.

 What do you need to know about ‘Customs declaration service’?

-Customs declaration service, introduced by HM Revenue & Customs, was intended to replace the current ‘Customs Handling of Import and Export Freight (CHIEF) system over a period of three phases between August 2018 and beginning of 2019.
+HMRC introduced Customs declaration service to replace the current ‘Customs Handling of Import and Export Freight (CHIEF) system over a period of three phases between August 2018 and beginning of 2019.

-CDS is aimed at revolutionizing the existing system of customs declaration that has to be completed and filed by importers and exporters, whenever they are trading outside the European Union (EU).
-If you are an Import and Export Business you should speak to an Accountant or an Accounting firm to make sure you remain compliant.
+Moreover, the aim of CDS is to revolutionise the existing system of customs declaration for importers and exporters, whenever they are trading outside the European Union (EU).
+If you are an Import and Export Business you should speak to an Accounting firm to remain compliant.

 What are the highlights of the Infrastructure and Projects Authority’s (IPA) report?

-There are 27 out of 133 government projects, with a combined worth of about 10 billion, that have been categorized as Information and communication technology (ICT) projects.
+27 out of 133 government project are under the category of Information and communication technology (ICT) projects.
+Collectively, they worth about 10 billion.
 The other 106 projects fall under different categories with most of them having considerable digital characteristics as well.

-Out of these 133 projects, 38 have been flagged as amber-red, 66 flagged as amber and 18 have been rated as amber-green.
-Amber means that the delivery seems possible but there are genuine issues to resolve, and finally amber-green means the probability of successful delivery of the project, considering its time, budget and quality is very high.
+38 out of 133 have been flagged as amber-red, 66 flagged as amber and 18 have been rated as amber-green.
+Amber means that the delivery seems possible but there are genuine issues to resolve.
+Amber-green means the probability of successful delivery of the project, considering its time, budget and quality is very high.

 Why were ‘Making Tax Digital’ and ‘Customs Declaration Service’ flagged as amber-red?

-As the report suggests, ‘Making Tax Digital’ was flagged as amber-red last year, due to issues and doubts that were arising due to the challenges in delivering the correct functionality, however, further complexities were raised due to concerns with planning in parallel for VAT accounting if Britain exits the European Union without a deal.
+As the report suggests, ‘Making Tax Digital’ was flagged as amber-red last year.
+It happened due to issues and doubts that were arising due to the challenges in delivering the correct functionality.
+However, other concerns were regarding planning in parallel for VAT accounting in case of Brexit without any deal.

-On the other hand, ‘Customs declaration service’, that was aimed to replace the Customs Handling of Import and Export Freight (CHIEF), faced IT related issues due to which it has also been flagged as amber-red.
-This came in response to the issues that have been repeatedly raised because of the deadline imposed by Brexit- 31st October this year.
+‘Customs declaration service’ faced IT related issues due to which it has also been flagged as amber-red.
+CDS aims to replace the Customs Handling of Import and Export Freight (CHIEF).
+This came in response to the issues that have been repeatedly raised because of the deadline imposed by Brexit.

 Following is the list of the other ICT projects that have been flagged as amber/red.